 - No alt and title information on images, so blind users are unable to understand what an image is.

-- There are mistakes in your HTML code that make it harder for screen readers (the software that reads websites to blind users) to interpret and read your site.
+- There are mistakes in your HTML code that make it harder for screen readers to interpret and read your site.

 Accessible WordPress Websites